janhavishankar/jst/_pages/cv.md

 Talks and Presentations
 ======
-- Fordham Fall 2021 Finance workshop, The Impact of Fractional Trading on Risk Aversion for Non-professional Investors
+- Fordham Fall 2021 Finance Workshop, The Impact of Fractional Trading on Risk Aversion for Non-professional Investors
-- Fordham Spring 2021 Macro/International Finance workshop, The Impact of Fractional Trading on Risk Aversion for Non-professional Investors
+- Fordham Spring 2021 Macro/International Finance Workshop, The Impact of Fractional Trading on Risk Aversion for Non-professional Investors

 <!--